An Algebraic Introduction to Persistence: Fundamentals of Persistence

 In the persistence literature, representations of posets are usually known as \emph{persistence modules}.
 A \emph{one-parameter persistence module} is a representation of a totally ordered set, often the poset of real numbers with the standard order $(\R,\leq)$, and a \emph{multiparameter persistence module} is a representation of a product\footnote{Recall that in a product poset the order relation is defined component-wise.} of total orders, often the poset $\R^n$, with $n \geq 2$.
 Poset representations admit several interpretations that connect persistence to various areas of mathematics:

-\begin{itemize} \item \emph{Representation Theory.} When $\Pcal$ is a finite poset, the category $\RepP$ is equivalent to the category of modules over the incidence algebra of $\Pcal$, which is a finite dimensional algebra \cite{Simson1992,asashiba-et-al,botnan-et-al}. \item \emph{Graded Commutative Algebra.} When $\Pcal = \Z^n$, the category $\RepP$ is equivalent to the category of $\Z^n$-graded modules over the $\Z^n$-graded polynomial ring $\kbb[x_1,\ldots,x_n]$ \cite{calrsson-zomorodian}.
+\begin{itemize} \item \emph{Representation Theory.} When $\Pcal$ is a finite poset, the category $\RepP$ is equivalent to the category of modules over the incidence algebra of $\Pcal$, which is a finite dimensional algebra \cite{Simson1992,BotnanOppermannOudot2023,BlanchetteBrustleHanson2024,asashiba-et-al,botnan-et-al}. \item \emph{Graded Commutative Algebra.} When $\Pcal = \Z^n$, the category $\RepP$ is equivalent to the category of $\Z^n$-graded modules over the $\Z^n$-graded polynomial ring $\kbb[x_1,\ldots,x_n]$ \cite{calrsson-zomorodian}.
 Similarly, when $\Pcal = \R^n$, the category $\RepP$ is equivalent to the category of $\R^n$-graded modules over the graded real exponent polynomial ring on $n$ variables \cite{geist-miller,miller-siaga}. \item \emph{Sheaf Theory.} The representations of any poset $\Pcal$ can be viewed as sheaves on $\Pcal$, when $\Pcal$ is endowed with the Alexandrov topology; in the special case of $\Pcal = \R^n$, poset representations can also be mapped to usual sheaves over the $n$-dimensional Euclidean space \cite{curry,kashiwara-schapira,berkouk-petit}. \end{itemize}

 Poset representations have been of interest for a long time \cite{mitchell-2}.
-Of particular importance is the work of Nazarova and Roiter on representations of posets~\cite{nazarova-roiter}, leading to the solution to the second Brauer--Thrall conjecture for finite-dimensional algebras \cite{nazarova-roiter-2}, and the work of Gabriel \cite{gabriel} on quivers of finite type, which relies on filtered representations of posets.
+Of particular importance is the work of Nazarova and Roiter~\cite{nazarova-roiter}, leading to the solution to the second Brauer--Thrall conjecture for finite-dimensional algebras \cite{nazarova-roiter-2}, and the work of Gabriel \cite{gabriel} on quivers of finite type, both of which rely on filtered representations of posets.
 Although filtered representations can be mapped to representations in the sense of this paper, the representation theory of the two notions can differ significantly; see, e.g., \cite{GabrielRoiter1992,Simson1992}.

+The main motivation for the development of persistence is persistent homology, a construction providing a rich source of poset representations.